hashicorp/consul/plugin/file/README.md

 file DBFILE [ZONES...]
 ~~~

 * **DBFILE** the database file to read and parse.
-If the path is relative the path from the *root*
+If the path is relative, the path from the *root*
   directive will be prepended to it.
 * **ZONES** zones it should be authoritative for.
 If empty, the zones from the configuration block
     are used.

-If you want to round robin A and AAAA responses look at the *loadbalance* plugin.
+If you want to round-robin A and AAAA responses look at the *loadbalance* plugin.

 ~~~
 file DBFILE [ZONES... ] {